Jim Boyce Memorial Scholarship

 When and how to apply

-The application for the 2025 JBMS Scholarship is now closed.
-The 2026 application will open in Fall 2026.
-If you have any questions, please send us an email.
+The 2027 Scholarship application will open in the fall.
+If you have any questions, email JBMS@APAaccess.org.

 Interview with a past JBMS winner